 9.4.1.67d EHT CQI Report field

-The EHT CQI Report field carries the per-RU average SNRs of each space-time stream, where each per-RU average SNR is the arithmetic mean of the SNR in decibels over a 26-tone RU for which the feedback is being requested.
+The EHT CQI Report field carries the per-RU average SNRs of each spatialstream, where each per-RU average SNR is the arithmetic mean of the SNR in decibels over a 26-tone RU for which the feedback is being requested.
 The EHT CQI Report field contains information about the quality of the link.

-Editor’s Note: Please check if “each space-time stream” should be replaced by “each spatial stream” throughout this subclause.

 The size of the EHT CQI Report field depends on the values in the EHT MIMO Control field.
 The EHT CQI Report field contains EHT CQI report information.
 EHT CQI Report information is included in the EHT compressed beamforming/CQI report if the Feedback Type subfield in the EHT MIMO Control field indicates CQI feedback.

 The EHT CQI Report field has the structure and order defined in Table 9-91f (HE CQI Report information).

 Ncqi is the number of RU indices for which the CQI report is sent back to the beamformer.
-Ncqi is basedon the number of 26-tone RU indicated in the Partial BW Info subfield of the EHT MIMO Control field

-(TBD).
-The 26-tone RU subcarrier indices for 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz are defined in Table 27-7 (Data and pilot subcarrier indices for RUs in a 20 MHz HE PPDU and in a non-OFDMA 20 MHz HE PPDU), Table 27-8 (Data and pilot subcarrier indices for RUs in a 40 MHz HE PPDU and in a non-OFDMA 40 MHz HE PPDU), Table 36-5 (Data and pilot subcarrier indices for RUs in an 80 MHz EHT PPDU), Table 36-6 (Data and pilot subcarrier indices for RUs in a 160 MHz EHT PPDU), and Table 36-7 (Data and pilot subcarrier indices for RUs in a 320 MHz EHT PPDU), respectively.
+Ncqi equals 9 times the number of 1s from B1 to B8 of Partial BW Info subfield when B0 is set to 0 and Ncqi equals 18 times the number of 1s from B1 to B8 of Partial BW Info subfield when B0 is set to 1. (#1641) The 26-tone RU subcarrier indices for 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz are defined in Table 27-7 (Data and pilot subcarrier indices for RUs in a 20 MHz HE PPDU and in a non-OFDMA 20 MHz HE PPDU), Table 27-8 (Data and pilot subcarrier indices for RUs in a 40 MHz HE PPDU and in a non-OFDMA 40 MHz HE PPDU), Table 36-5 (Data and pilot subcarrier indices for RUs in an 80 MHz EHT PPDU), Table 36-6 (Data and pilot subcarrier indices for RUs in a 160 MHz EHT PPDU), and Table 36-7 (Data and pilot subcarrier indices for RUs in a 320 MHz EHT PPDU), respectively.
+26-tone RUs which are not defined, i.e. RU 19, RU 56, RU 93 and RU 130 are not included the EHT CQI Report field. (#2941)

 The Average SNR of space-time stream i for the RU index k subfield in Table 9-91f (HE CQI Report information) is a 6-bit 2s complement integer whose definition is shown in Table 9-91h (Average SNR of RU index k for space-time stream i subfield).

-The AvgSNRk i in Table 9-91h (Average SNR of RU index k for space-time stream i subfield) is found by computing the arithmetic mean of the SNR per subcarrier in decibels for space-time stream i over the subcarriers in RU index k for which the feedback is being requested.
+The AvgSNRk i in Table 9-91h (Average SNR of RU index k for space-time stream i subfield) is found by computing the arithmetic mean of the SNR per subcarrier in decibels for spatialstream i over the subcarriers in RU index k for which the feedback is being requested.
 The SNR per subcarrier calculation is defined in 9.4.1.67b (EHT Compressed Beamforming Report field).

-Padding is not present between per-RU average SNRs of each space-time stream information, even if they correspond to different RUs and space-time streams.
+Padding is not present between per-RU average SNRs of each spatialstream information, even if they correspond to different RUs and spatialstreams.
 If the size of the EHT CQI report information is not an integer multiple of 8 bits, up to seven 0s are appended to the end of the field to make its size an integer multiple of 8 bits.

 Instruction to 11be Editor: Modify texts in the subclause 26.10 as follows.